james-conant/fetch-rewards-coding-exercise-2020/README.md

 ## Installation

-Use the package manager npm to install Version Number.
+Use the package manager npm to install Version Number dependencies.

 ```bash
 npm install